semuconsulting/PyGPSClient/README.md

 `pipx` will typically create a virtual environment in the user's local shared folder e.g. `/home/user/.local/share/pipx/venvs/pygpsclient`.

-### Install Using Installation Script - 64-bit Debian Linux Only
+### <a name="installscript">Install Using Installation Script - 64-bit Debian-based Linux Only</a>

-An example [installation shell script](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/pygpsclient_debian_install.sh) is available for use on most vanilla 64-bit Raspberry Pi and Debian environments with Python>=3.9.
-To run this installation script, download it to your Raspberry Pi or other Debian workstation and - from the download folder - type:
+An example [installation shell script](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/pygpsclient_debian_install.sh) is available for use on most vanilla 64-bit Debian-based environments with Python>=3.9, including Raspberry Pi and Ubuntu.
+To run this installation script, download it to your Raspberry Pi or other Debian-based workstation and - from the download folder - type:

 ```shell
 chmod +x pygpsclient_debian_install.sh